buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/README.md

 The _IfcLibraryReference_ entity is more widely used (and should be considered as the default selection).
 A library reference provides for the identifying of a specific record within a library data source through use of a name, location (web location) and item reference (which locates the data within the library data source).
 The provision of a language attribute allows the language in which a library reference is expressed to be identifed

-> HISTORY&nbsp; New schema in IFC2x.
+> HISTORY  New schema in IFC2x.